TheInformationLab/alteryx-api-tools/README.md

 #### Download Workflow - Backlog

-Download a workflow from your private studio
+Download workflows from your private studio

 #### Unzip and Read Packaged Workflow